sci-ndp/scidx-k8s/nginx-ingress-controller/README.md

-# Documentation: NGINX Ingress Controller Installation and Deletion Guide
+# NGINX Ingress Controller Installation Guide Documentation

 This guide provides step-by-step instructions for installing and deleting the NGINX Ingress Controller on an EKS cluster or a MicroK8s cluster using shell scripts.
 For more detailed information, refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/).

 ## Prerequisites
 Ensure you have `kubectl` and `helm` installed and configured to interact with your Kubernetes cluster.

 ## Additional Resources
 For more information on `kubectl` and `helm`, refer to the following resources:
 - [kubectl Installation Guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
 - [Helm Installation Guide](https://helm.sh/docs/intro/install/)
 - [Helm Documentation](https://helm.sh/docs/intro/using_helm/)

 ## Installation